 Mark Gottfredson is the co-head of our Americas Automotive and Mobility practice, as well as the global lead of our Complexity Management and Performance Improvement Diagnostic℠ solutions.
 He is also a member of our Strategy and Advanced Manufacturing & Services practices.
 He is based in our Dallas office, which he founded in 1990.

-Mark is a partner in the Dallas office, which he founded in 1990.
-Over the past 30 years, Mark has advised chief executives and top-level managers in a wide range of industries.
-He has served in a range of leadership positions within Bain, including leader of the global Performance Improvement practice and as a member of the firm’s Board of Directors.
+Mark has served in a range of leadership positions within Bain, including as leader of our global Performance Improvement practice and as a member of our Board of Directors.

-Mark is fluent in Japanese and has worked extensively in Japan.
-In 2005, Consulting Magazine named him one of the world’s top twenty-five consultants.
+In 2005, Consulting Magazine named him one of the world’s top 25 consultants.

 Historically, Mark has worked extensively across both the Americas and Japan.
 He is fluent in English and Japanese.

 He holds an MBA, with high distinction, from Harvard Business School.
 He also graduated magna cum laude from Brigham Young University.

 Mark has been married for 39 years and has five children and 11 grandchildren.
 He is deeply active in serving in non-profit leadership roles for a number of religious and charitable organizations, including The Church of Jesus Christ of Latter-Day Saints, the Boy Scouts of America, the Artisan Center Theater and the Dallas Citizen’s Council, as well as on the advisory council of the BYU Marriott School of Business.